U-43

 28 May 1940

-The boat missed the British steam merchant Alca with a torpedo and then opened fire with the deck gun southwest of Lands End.
-The steamer returned fire, but neither sides scored hits and the boat soon broke off the attack.
+SW of Lands End, Cornwall: The boat missed the British steam merchant Alca with a torpedo and then opened fire with the deck gun.
+The steamer returned fire, but neither side scored any hits and the boat soon broke off the attack.
 (Sources: Ritschel)

 30 Nov 1941

-After having sunk 2 British merchants from convoy OS-12 the boat was driven under and depth charged for several hours but managed to escape unharmed.
+After sinking two British merchantmen from convoy OS 12, the boat was driven under and depth charged for several hours, but managed to escape unharmed.
 (Sources: Blair, vol 1, page 409)

 19 Jul 1943

-At 21.25 hours, two outbound boats (U-43 and U-403) were attacked by the British Liberator Mk.V BZ772 (86 Sqdn RAF/J, pilot F/L W. Roxburgh, DFC) in the Bay of Biscay.
-U-403 immediately began crash-diving covered by U-43, which fought off a first attack and then dived too.
-AA fire slightly damaged the Liberator and wounded a crewman, but the pilot nevertheless dropped two Fido homing torpedoes into the swirl and observed a possible hit.
-Both boats were not hit and apparently misinterpreted the sounds heard as a crashing aircraft.
-The Germans claimed the Liberator as shot down, but it safely returned to base.
+21.25 hrs, Bay of Biscay, outbound: U-43 and U-403 were attacked by British Liberator Mk.V BZ772 (RAF Sqdn 86/J, pilot F/L W. Roxburgh, DFC).
+U-403 immediately began to dive, covered by U-43, which fought off a first attack and then dived too.
+The aircraft suffered some damage and one of the crew was wounded, but the pilot nevertheless dropped two Fido homing torpedoes into the wash and observed a possible hit.
+Both boats were unharmed, and apparently misinterpreted the sounds of detonation as a crashing aircraft.
+The Germans claimed to have shot down the aircraft, but it in fact returned to base.
 (Sources: Franks/Zimmerman)

 7 recorded attacks on this boat.